-If an employee has accrued annual leave in excess of the limits stated above, the employer may direct the employee to take his/her annual leave, provided that at least four weeks notice is given to the employee.
+If an employee has accrued annual leave in excess of the limits stated above, the Employer may direct the employee to take his/her annual leave, provided that at least four weeks notice is given to the employee.
 On each occasion, the employer may only direct the employee to take up to one quarter of the employee's accrued annual leave.

-The employer may also direct an employee to take a period of accrued annual leave during the post-Christmas quiet time, if the employee does not have sufficient time in lieu for this period.
+The employer may also direct an employee to take a period of accrued annual leave during the post-Christmas quiet time, if the employee does not have sufficient time in lieu for the period of the post-Christmas quiet time.